Large implies henselian: The -topology refines the -topology when is perfect

 \begin{proof} We first prove the second statement.
 Suppose, $K$ is perfect and not algebraically closed.
 Let $f \in K[x]$ be irreducible with $\deg f>1$, and hence separable.
 Let $U$ be the open subvariety of $\Aa^1$ given by $f' \ne 0$.
 Note that $U$ is nonempty as $f$ is separable and $\deg f>1$.
 Furthermore $f \colon U \to \Aa^1$ is \'etale, hence $f(U(K))$ is a nonempty E-subset of $K$.
 On the other hand, $f(K)$ is an F-set by Fact~\ref{fact:basic-f}(\ref{poly:fini}).
 Finally $f(K) \ne K$ as $0 \notin f(K)$.

 We now prove the first statement.
 Suppose $K$ is not separably closed.
 If $K$ is perfect, then we have the desired conclusion from the second statement and Theorem~\ref{thm:etale-refine}.
 In the general case, let $L$ be the maximal purely inseparable extension of $K$.
 Then $L$ is perfect and not algebraically closed.
 Fix separable irreducible $f \in K[x]$ of degree $\ge 2$.
 Set $U = \{a \in K : f'(a) \ne 0\}$.
-Then $f(U)$ is an $\Sa E_K$-open subset of $K$.
+Then $f(U)$ is a non-empty $\Sa E_K$-open subset of $K$.
 On the other hand, $f(L)$ is an F-set in $L$ by Fact~\ref{fact:basic-f}(\ref{poly:fini}), hence $\Sa E_L$-closed by Theorem~\ref{thm:etale-refine}.
 The $\cE_K$-topology on $K$ is a subspace of the $\cE_L$-topology on $L$ by Fact~\ref{fact:kins}(2), so $K \setminus f(L)$ is $\Sa E_K$-open.
+Since $f$ has no zeros in $L$, the set $K \setminus f(L)$ contains 0.
 Then $f(U)$ and $K \setminus f(L)$ are the desired disjoint nonempty $\Sa E_K$-open subsets of $K$. \end{proof}